Information for surgeons about the Clinical Outcome Publication (COP) reporting programme and policies.

-If there were no cases registered against a surgeon’s GMC number for the final twelve months of the five year cumulative data period, the surgeon’s outcomes will be published on the ACPGBI website with a comment that no cases have been recorded for this period, but will not be submitted for publication to NHS Choices.
+If there were no cases registered against a surgeon’s GMC number for the final twelve months of the five year cumulative data period, the surgeon’s outcomes will be published on the ACPGBI website with a comment that no cases have been recorded for this period.

 Surgeons who submit insufficient data items to allow risk adjustment will have unadjusted mortality rates reported, with an explanatory note.